Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 What is being discussed in this subsection may be a bit surprising.
 Containers are often **marketed as a way to provide reproducible science and as an easy way to transfer software** from one machine to another machine.
-However, **containers are neither of those** and this becomes very clear when using containers build on your typical Mellanox/NVIDIA InfiniBand based clusters with Intel processors and NVIDIA GPUs on LUMI.
+However, **containers are neither of those** and this becomes very clear when using containers built on your typical Mellanox/NVIDIA InfiniBand based clusters with Intel processors and NVIDIA GPUs on LUMI.
 This is only true if you transport software between sufficiently similar machines (which is why they do work very well in, e.g., the management nodes of a cluster, or a server farm).